We aren’t currently accepting applications.

 All members pay monthly membership dues (what you can afford – generally $10, $25, or $50/month) or have $0 scholarship dues if paying would be a hardship.

 This is the default type of membership, but most members choose to become key members (see next section).
 Members can:

 - Use the space when a key member is present

 - Store your projects in the space (within reason)

-- Bring guests to the space
+- Bring guests of any gender

 Key members also have responsibilities:

 - Lock the space when leaving

 - Kick people out of the space if they are violating the code of conduct

 - Enforce the guest policy (not letting someone in the space that is not a member or guest of a member, unless a public event is taking place)